dhruvilmaniar/dhruvilmaniar/README.md

 * **Data handling** : Numpy, Pandas, Seaborn, Matplotlib.
 * **Web**           : React.js, Flask, Django.

-I was never interested in web development.
-Then I got to learn `ReactJS`. :star_struck: :heartbeat:

-**Visit my [LinkedIn](https://linkedin.com/in/dhruvilmaniar) profile to know more about me.**

 Apart from programming, I also love `Puns` and `Paneer`.
-Reach me at [dhruvilmaniar@gmail.com](https://mail.google.com/mail/u/dhruvilmaniar@gmail.com) if you have a good joke to share, or want to share *your* North Indian food :p !
+Reach me at **dhruvilmaniar at gmail dot com** if you have a good joke to share, or want to share *your* North Indian food :p !